Anaminus/probably/README.md

 Graph will be updated live as the source is edited.

 The source is expected to return a function.
 This function will be called continuously while the plugin is running.
-The function recieves a Random value, and must return a number.
+The function receives a Random value, and must return a number.
 Non-number types, infinities, and NaN values are discarded.
 The function should avoid having side-effects.

 The source is executed only whenever it changes.
 If the source or function contains an error, then the previous function will continue to be used until there is no longer an error.
+Any errors will be displayed in the bottom right corner.

 ### Options
 There are several options for configuring the plugin: